WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

 Case Study 1: Idealized Flat-surface Uncoupled Model
 ----------------------------------------------------

-The first case study presented here is an idealized uncoupled model with flat surface.
+The first case study presented here is an idealized uncoupled model with flat surface based on the first model presented by Munoz-esparza et al. [1].
 The wind field is assumed to be uniform and constant throughout the simulation, and all the atmospheric options are turned off in this case.
 The main goal of this case is to introduce the very basics of WRF and WRF-Fire, and how to create an idealized model.
-As an uncoupled model, this case only represents Rothermel’s rate of spread (ROS) theorem.
+As an uncoupled model, this case only represents Rothermel’s [2]rate of spread (ROS) theorem.

 Input Files
 ^^^^^^^^^^^

-In idealized cases, WRF-Fire requires three input files: namelist.input: this file contains all of the WRF and WRF-Fire modelling parameters and assumptions namelist.fire: fuel characteristics for different fuel types are defined in this file
+In idealized cases, WRF-Fire requires three input files:

+1. namelist.input: this file contains all of the WRF and WRF-Fire modelling parameters and assumptions

+2. namelist.fire: fuel characteristics for different fuel types are defined in this file

-Input_sounding: the atmospheric state including wind components along X and Y direction, temperature, and water vapor mixing ratio along the vertical axis is specified in this input file
+3. Input_sounding: the atmospheric state including wind components along X and Y direction, temperature, and water vapor mixing ratio along the vertical axis is specified in this input file

 ..
 Note:: The input files are text files which can be generated/edited using text editors such as Notepad and Sublime Text.